Perineal Massage in Pregnancy – Advice and Information

 Please note, this page is printable by selecting the normal print options on your computer.

-What is the Perineum?
+What and where is the perineum?

-• Increasing the area’s ability to stretch
+- Increasing the area’s ability to stretch more easily during birth

-• Reducing the need for an episiotomy
+- Reduce the need for an episiotomy

-Women who have had a previous vaginal delivery do not experience a reduction in birth trauma, however they do report less pain from their perineum at three months post-partum (after their baby is born).
+Women who have had a previous vaginal delivery do not experience a reduction in perineal trauma, however they do report less pain from their perineum at three months post-partum (after their baby is born).

 What else can you do to prevent the likelihood of tearing your perineum?

 - Upright posture such as kneeling, sitting or squatting (gravity assisted) during the second stage of labour rather than supine (lying on your back)